YannickNguyen/CDK-ASG/README.md

-# Welcome to your CDK Python project!
+# CDK Take Home Assignment

 This was my first time using AWS CDK and there was a learning curve in order to understand the product.
 This required reading the documentation provided in order to understand the syntax.